-If you are having a trip in London, do not miss out Tate Modern.
-Being a former Bankside Power Station, you will find the museum in London Borough of Southwark’s Bankside area.
-Tate Modern takes pride of its vast collection of British art from the 1900’s up to the modern times, as well as international collection contemporary art, all of which arranged thematically.
-Among all modern art museums in the world, Tate Modern is the most-visited one, generating more than 4 million of visitors per year.
+If you are having a trip to London, do not miss out on Tate Modern.
+Being a former Bankside Power Station, you will find the museum in the London Borough of Southwark’s Bankside area.
+Tate Modern takes pride in its vast collection of British art from the 1900’s up to the modern times, as well as international collection contemporary art, all of which arranged thematically.
+Among all modern art museums in the world, Tate Modern is the most-visited one, generating more than 4 million visitors per year.

 In 1992, there was a competition to construct a building that will give home to the country’s modern art.
 In 1995, emerged as winners were Herzog & de Meuron.
 The builders, instead of demolishing the old power station, resurrected the building back to life.
 After it was finished, the Tate Modern became the representation of what ‘’adaptive reuse’’ is like—the process of resurrecting old buildings by infusing new life.

-From the outside, you will notice that Tate Modern still exude that 20th century factory-style façade—only today, there are accents of creativity and modernity to give the building a facelift.
-The interior, on the other hand, is characterized by concrete floors, taupe walls and steel girders.
+From the outside, you will notice that Tate Modern still exudes that 20th-century factory-style façade—only today, there are accents of creativity and modernity to give the building a facelift.
+The interior, on the other hand, is characterized by concrete floors, taupe walls, and steel girders.
 Half of the main building is where an enormous collection of contemporary art and modern designs gathered not just in Britain but from the entire globe are showcased.
 Tate Modern has four wings and each wing is categorized according to the art’s subject or theme.